Home

 to push files from now on

-$ git pull origin new_branch
+$ git pull origin branch_name

 When there is conflict fix it manually, then add and commit without commit message.